-Given that surfers and snowboarders share a language deriving from a common passion, charlatans are likely to reveal themselves as pretenders with a little prodding: So don’t be afraid to test their knowledge!
+Given that surfers share a language deriving from a common passion, charlatans are likely to reveal themselves as pretenders with a little prodding: So don’t be afraid to test their knowledge!
 Ask questions!
 Although not a foolproof method, it may help expose a scammer’s charade and lead you to take your business elsewhere.

 Should you encounter a member who refuses to speak on the phone, won’t meet in person, and has no rating on SHB, we advise that you proceed with the utmost caution.
 And let us know about it!

 While the vast majority of our members enjoy a hassle-free experience buying, selling, and connecting with others on our site, there are rare instances in which we receive reports of individuals attempting to scam, defraud, or harass.
 If you experience harassment or abuse on our site, please report it to us immediately.

 At SHB we pride ourselves on providing a platform for communal and congenial transactions, and have a zero tolerance policy towards predatory and aggressive practices.

 If you discover a listing on SHB that you suspect is fraudulent, or if a buyer contacts you with dubious offers or requests, please contact us directly.
 Bringing such incidents to our attention allows us to act quickly, to take down such listings and prevent future hassles.